ooni/spec/backends/th-007-nwcth.md

 where:

-- `url` is a valid string-serialized URL and contains the URL that we should measure;
+- `url` is mandatory and contains the string-serialized URL we should measure;

-- `headers` is the equivalent of a Go `map[string][]string` and contains the HTTP headers to include in the measurement (see the algorithm section for more info on the semantics of this field);
+- `headers` is optional, its type is equivalent to a Go `map[string][]string`, and contains HTTP headers the test helper should use in the measurement;

-- `endpoints` is a list of string-serialized endpoints that for the domain inside `url` discovered using `getaddrinfo`.
+- `endpoints` is an optional list of string-serialized endpoints for the domain inside `url` discovered by the client.

 An endpoint is: